arcology-network/binary-releases/benchmarking-plan.md

 ### 1.3.
 AWS Fluctuation

-We oberseved a few of times that aws machines didn't not give up constant
+We observed a few of times that aws machines didn't not give up constant

 ---

 ## 2. Benchmarking

- Arcology is extememlly flexible, so the configurations of individual nodes are completely transparent to other peers.
-The only noticable different is the speed.
+ Arcology is extremely flexible, so the configurations of individual nodes are completely transparent to other peers.
+The only notable different is the speed.
 To make the deployment process easier, We will divide the tests into 4 groups focusing on different aspects of Arcology’s scalability.

 | |Testnet 1 | Testnet 2  |Testnet 3  |Testnet 4  |
 |---|---|---|---|---|